 Section 9 of this regulation requires each program to have a designated operator and lists the entities that may serve as an operator.
 If a program is conducted by a corporation, section 9 requires the governing body of the corporation to: (1) serve as the operator of the program; (2) adopt written bylaws or policies that set forth any compensation provided to members of the governing body and define the powers and duties of the governing body; (3) meet at least quarterly; (4) keep written minutes of each meeting; (5) retain the minutes for at least 7 years; and (6) provide the minutes to the Division upon request.
-Section 10 of this regulation requires an operator to notify the Division of any anticipated change that is likely to affect the certification of the program.
+Section 10 of this regulation requires the operator of a program to notify the Division of any anticipated change that is likely to affect the certification of the program.

 Section 11 of this regulation requires the operator of a program to develop and maintain a manual of policies and procedures for the program.
 Sections 11-14 of this regulation prescribe the required contents of those policies and procedures.
-Section 15 of this regulation requires an operator to establish a plan for improving the quality of services provided by the program and ensuring that the integrity of the program is maintained.
+Section 15 of this regulation requires the operator of a program to establish a plan for improving the quality of services provided by the program and ensuring that the integrity of the program is maintained.
 Section 16 of this regulation prescribes requirements to ensure the confidentiality of records maintained by a program.
-Section 17 of this regulation requires a program to provide certain services.
-Section 18 of this regulation requires an operator to: (1) establish a system for maintaining the records of members of the staff of the program; and (2) maintain the confidentiality of the records.
+Section 17 of this regulation requires a program to: (1) establish a system for maintaining the records of members of the staff of the program; and (2) maintain the confidentiality of the records.
 Section 18 also requires an employment contract or other document describing standards of job performance signed by a member of the staff to clearly specify the nature and amount of any service to be provided by the member of the staff.

-Section 19 of this regulation requires an operator to maintain certain liability insurance.
-Section 20 of this regulation requires an operator to notify the Division of: (1) any incident that may pose an imminent or probable risk of harm to the health or welfare of a client, member of the staff of a program or visitor to the program; or (2) the death of a client during the provision of services.
+Section 19 of this regulation requires the operator of a program to maintain certain liability insurance.
+Section 20 of this regulation requires the operator of a program to notify the Division of: (1) any incident that may pose an imminent or probable risk of harm to the health or welfare of a client, member of the staff of the program or visitor to the program; or (2) the death of a client during the provision of services.
 Section 21 of this regulation prohibits an operator or member of the staff of a program from knowingly providing false information to the Division.
 Section 21 also requires the operator of a program and the staff of a program to use information generally accepted in the field of tenancy housing services when performing duties related to the program.
 Section 21 additionally requires an operator to supervise the staff of a program.
 Finally, section 21 prohibits an operator from allowing a client to grant power of attorney to the operator or a member of the staff.
-Section 22 of this regulation requires the operator of a program to designate a manager of the program and establishes the qualifications a person must have to be designated a manager of the program.
+Section 22 of this regulation requires the operator of a program to designate a manager of the program.
 Section 23 of this regulation prescribes the required: (1) qualifications of a supervising member of the staff of a program; and (2) training and competence for a member of the staff of a program.